 Lake Tahoe offers an array of cute cabins and luxury vacation homes on both the north and south shore.

-The location is also killer, walking distance to the lake, and a short drive to public beaches, Northstar Resort, golfing, and excellent restaurants.
+The location of our cabin is ideal, walking distance to the lake, a short drive to public beaches, Northstar Resort, Palisades Tahoe Resort, golfing, and close to an array of excellent restaurants.
+My Lake Tahoe Cabin is the perfect luxury vacation rental for your next family or group getaway to North Lake Tahoe!

 - Location: Carnelian Bay

-- Sleeps: 16 guests
+- Sleeps: 10+ guests

-- Size: 6 bedrooms / 12 beds / 5.5 bath
+- Size: 4 bedrooms + a loft / 5 beds / 4.5 bath

 I also put together this list of the 20 Best AirBnBs in Lake Tahoe so you can quickly and easily look through the best rental options for large and small groups on the north shore and the south shore!